We are now full blown into the holiday season. OMG! I can’t count the number of Black Friday sales emails I’ve gotten!

 But the other part to this strategy is, when things do creep into your schedule, what are you going to do about it?
 How will you adjust so that everything doesn’t spiral out of control: your eating, exercise, sleep and stress?
 How can you get back on track as early as possible, mitigating the damage that having an impromptu dinner can cause?

 Going along with setting your intention, is to let others in on the secret.
 Get some accountability.

 I’ve just spent the last 11 days in Mexico.
 I have slept, and read, and eaten, and drank & It’s all been amazing – I’ve had waaaay more sugar and wine than what is normal for me.
 And although it’s really scary to admit this to you – because I feel like I need to show you that I’m the expert, and I have all of this handled, which some days I really don’t feel like I do – my diet has been off since September.

 I need some accountability.
 Because no one plans to gain weight during the holiday season.
 We just don’t.

 So, let’s help each other out.

 I’ve created a FREE, women’s only, private, Facebook accountability group (none of your friends or relatives will see your posts, likes, or responses).
-From now until the end of December 2017, I will be doing group coaching in the Facebook group via Facebook live and through posts.
 This is the place where you’ll go to share your wins over a cookie with sprinkles, or get support if it wasn’t exactly a win.
 OR Maybe just blow off some steam about your MIL. 😉 (it happens to the best of us!)
-What’s awesome about this, is that you can support other members of the group too.

-I will be offering free group coaching to members of the group on a frequent basis.
+I offer coaching to members of the group on a frequent basis.
 So, as we go through the season, if you need support, I’ll be here with you.
 And just by having you to support, that will help me.
 As I mentioned above, sometimes supporting others is the best way to stay accountable yourself.